- Feedback From Readers

 - 32 % of owners also write about the fact that they end up intimidated, bullied, discriminated against, or threatened by boards/managers when they request services or make justifiable complaints.
 Many receive accusatory letters telling them to stop their "harassment" and numerous others receive unwarranted letters from the condo's lawyer and often have to pay for these letters.
 Consult the letters on "Harassment" and "Defamation" Redefined .

-- 24% of letters detail conflicts of interest on the part of managers and/or board members in terms of the rules they choose to enact and to enforce; parking privileges; repairs; improvements; specific contractors, etc.
+- 24% of letters detail conflicts of interest on the part of managers and/or board members in terms of the rules they choose to enact and to enforce (and against whom they do so--discrimination); parking privileges; repairs; improvements; specific contractors, etc.

 - 21% report their inability to contact their boards of directors (generally because managers prevent owners from reaching the board).

-* The percentages above go beyond 100% because over 75% of writers have more than one issue or question.
+* The percentages above go beyond 100% because over 75% of writers have more than one issue.
 In addition, over 25% have more than five (5) issues, a proportion that seems to have increased in the past year, in great part because the types of financial problems reported have increased.
-Percentages lower than 10% are not reported.